Though nothing's better than a good song, playing music is challenging! Learn solid music theory here, with no sheet music!

 You know the ABC's.
 Music theory goes from A-G, and stops:

 Instrument fingerings and your own voice produce the Sounds respresented by this musical alphabet.
-Sound is what music theory structures for rich listening.
+Sound is what music theory structures.
 Together, we'll attempt to improve our sound output.

 Additionally, there are steps, or sounds between some of these letters.
 That means more fingerings (don't worry, we'll go slowly):